 2. We have a cultural attitude that leading is more important, more involved, and more difficult than following.

-In our culture being a leader is considered important and valuable, while being a follower is considered weak and undesirable.
+In our culture, being a leader is considered important and valuable while being a follower is considered weak and undesirable.
 This cultural attitude inserts itself into the dance world, creating that reality: We give leaders most of the focus in classes, which leads to them experiencing a disproportionate share of the worries and concerns, as well as the credit.
 Meanwhile, we tell followers not to worry or think, or we don’t address them at all, zapping them of the power they can bring to the dance partnership.
 Both of these things lead to a sense of difficulty in leading and a sense of passivity or even laziness in following.
 This cultural bias also contributes to the subject of the next point:

 3. In classes we challenge leaders in their primary skills but don’t challenge followers in their primary skills.

 Because we see leading as more difficult and more important, we teach in a way that caters to leaders.
 Many if not most classes focus on a single piece of vocabulary, which creates a real-world situation for the leader but not for the follower.
 Since followers are not being challenged in the three skill areas identified above, they appear to be far more successful in class than they actually are in the real world of social dancing, reinforcing the misconception that following is easier than leading.

 Because of these three things, not only does leading seem more difficult, it becomes more difficult.
 Our mindset creates the reality that we see every day in our classes and communities: